wpmetabox/docs/_docs/extensions/mb-blocks.md

 ## Creating A Gutenberg Block

+(Scroll down to see a video tutorial and the code example).

 Creating a Gutenberg block with MB Blocks is similar to create a normal meta box.
 There are just a few different settings.

 Assumming we're creating a hero area block (like the screenshot above).
 Open your theme's `functions.php` file (or your plugin's PHP file) and add the following code: